 Winter/Spring Burn Locations: Controlled burning rejuvenates wildlife habitat and improves hunting opportunity.
-The Game Commission will be conducting controlled burns in some areas.
-Controlled burning rejuvenates wildlife habitat and improves hunting opportunity.
-The Game Commission will be conducting controlled burns February through May.
+The Game Commission will be conducting controlled burns in some areas between February and May.
 Game land users should be aware of signs placed near potential burn areas.
 While access to the specific burn area will be closed on burn day, access will be re-opened soon after the burn, usually the next day.
 We often see wildlife coming in to fresh burns (even before the smoke clears) so wildlife watchers and spring turkey hunters should key in on these areas.
-This map informs the public of controlled burns.

 Controlled Burning to Improve Hunting Opportunity Controlled burning improves wildlife habitat and hunting opportunity by: increasing soft mast production in shrubs like blueberry, huckleberry, and blackberry, rejuvenating succulent browse plants preferred by deer and elk, promoting oak habitats and their vitally important acorns, and maintaining grasses and broadleaf plants sought by brooding turkeys and grouse.